Invest in IT know-how

 JDF works best for standardized processes.
 It cannot (yet?) cope with situations where each job is done in a completely different fashion.
 Many people think that the jobs they process or the customers they work for make it impossible to standardize processes.
 Sometimes it takes an outsider to take a helicopter view and see how a few changes are all it takes to get rid of a lot of production variables.

-No better recipe for failure then a company that isn’t capable of clearly communicating their goals talking to a vendor who is all to eager to make some vague promises in order to get the deal.
+No better recipe for failure than a company that isn’t capable of clearly communicating their goals talking to a vendor who is all too eager to make some vague promises in order to get the deal.

 It often isn’t easy to define the exact solution that you are looking for when you aren’t sure about technical limitations or a specific solution’s scope.
 It is however fairly easy to clearly define your starting point: